alshaboti/dam/README.md

 # pegler
-An attempt to connect Faucet SDN controller with BRO IDS.
+An attempt to connect Faucet SDN controller with BRO IDS using NetControl framework.
 Such that when BRO detects malicious connections it sends events to backend python script which then update faucet.yaml configuration file with the action required.

 ### Network setup
 We utalized docker containers with OVS and docker-ovs.